Vermillion-Chen/Vermillion-Chen/README.md

 ## @Vermillion-Chen
 ---
 ### I'm a Physiology and Computer Science major at McGill University, working part-time in data science
-- 👀 I’m a second-year McGill University student studying Physiology with a minor in Computer Science.
+- 👀 I’m a fourth-year McGill University student studying Physiology and Computer Science.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m planning on pursuing higher education.
-- 🔩 I'm currently working on redoing my website and practicing SQL
+- 🔩 I'm currently working on a project at the Montreal Chinese Hospital.
 - 💞️ I’m looking to collaborate on anything!
-I'm always open to learning
+I'm always open to learning.
 - 📫 You can reach me on my LinkedIn profile

 ### Connect with me: